 At the time of the referral call, a donation specialist will work closely with the person making the referral to determine what organs and tissues may be possible for donation and transplantation.
 A patient’s donor registry status is also verified at this time.

-Once donation is authorized, but prior to recovery of organs, corneas and tissues, additional information is gathered and tests are conducted to ensure that donated organs, corneas and tissues are safe to transplant.
+Once donation is authorized, but prior to recovery of organs, eyes and tissues, additional information is gathered and tests are conducted to ensure that donated organs, eyes and tissues are safe to transplant.
 During this time, surgical recovery is scheduled.

 Organ recovery takes place in an operating room at the donor hospital.
 Organs are recovered in a surgery, generally from the hospital that will be transplanting the donor organ(s).
 The donated organs are then transported to the hospital where the transplant will take place.

-Tissue and cornea donation may take place at the hospital, the medical examiner’s office, at DNA’s surgical recovery suite or a funeral home (for cornea donation only).
+Tissue and eye donation may take place at the hospital, the medical examiner’s office, at DNA’s surgical recovery suite or a funeral home (for eye donation only).
 Recovery must take place within 24 hours after a patient has died.
 Corneas and sclera (from the eye) are distributed from DNA directly to ocular surgeons.
 Donated tissue is sent to partner organizations that prepare the tissue for transplantation.